Job title:

 Main Building, K.04

-Through extended collaborations with Spencer Roberts (UoH), Monty Adkins (UoH), and Alistair MacDonald (RCS), Brass Art have produced a series of immersive artworks directly responding to the creative spaces of writers, including the Brontë’s, Sigmund Freud and Virginia Woolf.
+Through extended collaborations with Spencer Roberts (University of Bournemouth), Monty Adkins (University of Huddersfield), Alistair MacDonald (Royal Conservatoire of Scotland) and Annie Mahtani (University of Birmingham), Brass Art have produced a series of immersive artworks directly responding to the creative spaces of writers, including the Brontë’s, Sigmund Freud and Virginia Woolf.
+The most recent of these 'this voice; this life; this procession' forms the core of major solo exhibition at HOME, Manchester until September 2024.

-Mojsiewicz is co-lead of the Creative Arts & Design Discipline+ Catalyst for Scottish Graduate School of Arts and Humanities (SGSAH), and external examiner for the MA Fine Art Programme at LICA, Lancaster University.
-She is an international committee member / selector for xCoAx.
+Mojsiewicz is co-lead of the Creative Arts & Design Discipline+ Catalyst for Scottish Graduate School of Arts and Humanities (SGSAH), a Fellow of the Higher Education Academy (FHEA) and external examiner for the MA Fine Art Programme at LICA, Lancaster University.
+She is an international committee member / selector for xCoAx, and an Edinburgh Futures Institute research affiliate.

 The distinct dimensions of Brass Art’s collaborative work are reflected in membership of research groups for speculative practices: Futurity / Society / Action (ECA), Centre for Experimental Practices (UoH), and Art & Performance research hub (MMU); for contemporary approaches to cultural heritage: Hepworth Research Network, (The Hepworth, Wakefield; University of Huddersfield; University of York), Memory & Matter research cluster (MMU); the transdisciplinary: Centre for Cultural Ecologies in Art, Design and Architecture, and technological mediation: The New Real research group (Edinburgh Futures Institute & Edinburgh College of Art).